Pitt-Fuego/professional-website-basics/README.md

 ## Get started!

-1. Go to repository Electrate Fuego repository: [Here](https://github.com/Pitt-Fuego/professional-website-basics)
+1. Go to the Professional Website Basics repository: [Here](https://github.com/Pitt-Fuego/professional-website-basics)

 2. Click "Code" then "Download ZIP" to your local computer.